carsonyl/councillor-party/README.md

 ================

-**Councillor Party** is a set of Python scripts for downloading city council videos hosted by various vendors, and then re-uploading them onto YouTube.
+**Councillor Party** is a set of Python scripts for downloading city council videos hosted by various vendors, and then re-uploading them onto YouTube and S3.
 Supported vendors include Neulion, InsInc, and Granicus.

 The following YouTube channels are automated using Councillor Party: